fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 has to have a construction phase where pointers can be used and you can end up creating cyclical references.
 Uni-directional DAGs are easier, as long as you don't have to verify their correctness, but if implementing trees where you would like a pointer from the child to the parent, you can use a strong pointer from parent to child, and a weak pointer from child to parent.
-With graphs in general you cannot easily make a constraint that enforces that each node in your graph is only ever pointed to by a single strong pointer.
+With graphs, in general, you cannot easily make a constraint that enforces that each node in your graph is only ever pointed to by a single strong pointer.
 What you can do however, is to contain all of the nodes in a graph object which has a strong reference to every single node, and the connectivity between the nodes being dictated by weak pointers.
 This will tie the lifetime (when the object is alive and not